ibm-watson-data-lab/slack-analytics/slack-stats/README.md

      ```

- 4. Bind the service instance to the collection scripts
+ 4. Bind the service instance to the collection scripts in one of the following ways:

-    * **Binding using a configuration file**
+    * **Bind using a configuration file**
         * Locate file `vcap_services_template.json` in the `slack-stats` directory and rename it to `vcap_services.json`.
         * Replace the dummy credentials with the credentials of your service instance: